 speak to them.
 I introduced myself as a keyboard player and their immediate reply

 was ‘You’ve got the job!’

-The next thing I knew was the van outside my house picking up my gear and I was on the road with a real band playing every weekend in the social clubs around the North East.
+The next thing I knew was the yellow van outside my house picking up my gear and I was out on the road with a real band playing every weekend in the social clubs around the North East.
 The members of that band were Steve Bell on vocals, Chris Buglass on guitar, Ray Miller on guitar, Dave Giles on Bass and Ian Hutton on drums.
 I was only sixteen at the time which unfortunately caused me a big problem when the band passed an audition to go away and work in Scandinavia because I was too young to get a work permit to go with them.

-I moved from Mr Jump to help in the formation of a new band called Lazy, and that is where I met Martin Bland.
+I then moved from Mr Jump to help in the formation of a new band called Lazy and that is where I met Martin Bland.
 I had seen him performing a couple of years earlier when he was in the local rock band Lucas Tyson.
 Lazy was a band that played songs of The Eagles, Doobie Brothers, Ace and Steely Dan and featured a lot of good harmonies.
 The band members were Martin Bland on bass, Cliff Stoddart on guitar, Micky Emms on guitar, ? on vocals, and Gareth Roberts on drums.

-Some years later the band Lazy renamed itself Warbeck when Howard Baker joined, and the band changed it’s style to performing rock songs by bands such as Free, Black Sabbath, Uriah
+Some years later the band Lazy renamed itself as Warbeck when singer Howard Baker joined the line up.
+The band changed it’s style to performing rock songs by bands such as Free, Black Sabbath, Uriah

 THE FOURTEEN YEAR BREAK

 It was then in 1977 at the age of twenty one that I open a music shop in South Shields called Music Maker and I stopped playing in bands to concentrate on running the shop.
 You can read all about the Music Maker story here: https://www.facebook.com/musicmakermusicshop/